 Absolutely!
 Every aspect of this training is conducted on the Zoom virtual platform.
 We welcome you to join us from anywhere!

 How demanding is the training?

-Even if there were no outside readings, assignments, class attendance or teaching to be completed, committing to a nine-month program of self-study is an intense experience.
+Even if there were no outside readings, assignments, class attendance or teaching to be completed, committing to a seven-month program of self-study is an intense experience.
 Dedicating yourself to a daily practice, regular study, class attendance, and an entire weekend every month is no small endeavor and should not be undertaken lightly.
 If you have undergone a personal tragedy in the past six months to a year, we strongly suggest postponing training until next year.

 How do I know if my physical yoga practice is “good enough” for teacher training?